Tackling Provably Hard Representative Selection via Graph Neural Networks: Theoretical Findings: Hardness Results for RSL

-We start by studying the computational hardness of RSL as an end-to-end task, from which the aforementioned claims follow.
-To show the hardness of RSL, we focus on a binary classification setting where we measure the accuracy by normalized accuracy formulated as $\nauc=2(\mathrm{accuracy}-\nicefrac12)$.
-We say an RS algorithm $\mathcal{A}$ (e.g., optimizing a surrogate function) approximates the optimal solution with an approximation factor $\alpha$ if we can establish that $u(\vertices{S}^\mathcal{A})$ is within a factor $\alpha$ of the optimal solution $u(\vertices{S}^*)$ for any learning problem, where $\vertices{S}^\mathcal{A}$ is the solution of the RS algorithm.
+We start by studying the computational hardness of RSL on an end-to-end binary classification task, from which the aforementioned claims follow.
+We say an RS algorithm $\mathcal{A}$ (e.g., optimizing a surrogate function) approximates the optimal solution with an approximation factor $\alpha$ if we can establish that $u(\vertices{S}^\mathcal{A})$ is within a multiplicative factor $\alpha$ of the optimal solution $u(\vertices{S}^*)$ for any learning problem, where $\vertices{S}^\mathcal{A}$ is the output of the RS algorithm.

-We show that, under the Exponential-Time Hypothesis (ETH) assumption\footnote{A widely-believed assumption (e.g., see~\cite{aggarwal2018gap,braverman2017eth,braverman2014approximating,chen2012exponential,chen2021feature,cygan2015lower,huchette2020contextual,jonsson2013complexity,lokshtanov2011lower,manurangsi2017almost,vassilevska2015hardness}) in the domain of parameterized complexity which states that $3$-SAT cannot be solved in subexponential time in the worst case.}, there is no polynomial-time RS algorithm with an approximation factor better than $\omega(n^{-1/\poly\log\log n})$.
+Under the Exponential-Time Hypothesis (ETH) assumption, we show that there is no polynomial-time RS algorithm with an approximation factor better than $\omega(n^{-1/\poly\log\log n})$.
+Exponential-Time Hypothesis is an assumption that is widely used in the domain of fixed-parameter tractability to prove hardness results\footnote{E.g., see~\cite{aggarwal2018gap,braverman2017eth,braverman2014approximating,chen2012exponential,chen2021feature,cygan2015lower,jonsson2013complexity,lokshtanov2011lower})}.
+This assumption has also been used to show strong approximation gaps (\cite{manurangsi2017almost,huchette2020contextual}).
+The Exponential-Time Hypothesis is defined as follows.

+\begin{definition}[Exponential-Time Hypothesis] There exists a positive real number $\delta$ such that $3$-SAT can not be solved in $O(2^{\delta n}\poly(n))$ time, where $n$ is the number of parameters in $k$-SAT. \end{definition} This is a stronger assumption than P$\neq$NP.
+In simple words, P$\neq$NP states that $3$-SAT cannot be solved in polynomial time, while ETH states that $3$-SAT cannot be solved in subexponential time.

+Here, we show that there is an instance of RSL for which the gap between $u(\vertices{S}^\mathcal{A})$ and $u(\vertices{S}^*)$ for any polynomial-time RSL algorithm $\mathcal{A}$ is at least $\omega(n^{-1/\poly\log\log n})$, unless ETH fails.
+A similar approximation gap exists between the best polynomial-time and best exponential-time algorithm.
 Note that $\omega(n^{-1/\poly \log \log n})$ is almost polynomial, ruling out the existence of any constant approximation or even poly-logarithmic approximation.
-In other words, we show that there is a learning problem, for which the gap between $u(\vertices{S}^\mathcal{A})$ and $u(\vertices{S}^*)$ for any polynomial-time RS algorithm $\mathcal{A}$ is at least $\omega(n^{-1/\poly\log\log n})$, unless ETH fails.
-A similar approximation gap exists between the best polynomial-time and best exponential-time algorithm.
-Note that the best solution may not give $100\%$ accuracy, nor does it necessarily match the accuracy obtained by using all the labels (since we can only use $k$).
-We prove this by showing a hardness result for the following learning problem, which is a special case of RSL (hence, of RS).
+Also note that the best solution may not give $100\%$ accuracy, nor does it necessarily match the accuracy obtained by using all labels (since we only use $k$).